 Lauren L. Gray

 Lauren joins SWAN with six years of experience transforming complex legal language into clear, dynamic messaging.
 Lauren’s work experience includes Soroptimist, a global women’s human rights organization, where she spearheaded legislative advocacy campaigns, drafted white papers and managed programs to promote women’s social and economic empowerment.
 Prior to Soroptimist, Lauren worked at the Delaware Department of Justice in the Office of Attorney General Joseph R. Biden, III.
 There, she conducted legal and policy research, drafted legislation and managed educational workshops.
 Lauren has a law degree from the University of Cincinnati College of Law, where she focused on international human rights.
 During law school, she worked with the Irish Centre for Human Rights in Galway and on disability benefits and transgender employment discrimination at Whitman-Walker Health Legal Services in Washington D.C.
 Lauren has a Bachelor of Arts in English from Xavier University with minors in gender & diversity studies and peace studies.
-For the past three years, she volunteered as a peer counselor at Philadelphia’s William Way LGBT Community Center, providing weekly sessions to individuals coping with coming-out, intimate partner abuse, sexual assault, stress, anxiety and depression.
+She has three years of volunteer experience as a peer counselor at Philadelphia’s William Way LGBT Community Center, providing weekly sessions to individuals coping with coming-out, intimate partner abuse, sexual assault, stress, anxiety and depression.